 ● How do you choose classes for ACE?

-○ ACE students will be enrolled full-time, taking six credits towards their major,
+ACE students will be enrolled full-time, taking six credits towards their major, with

-with the first three weeks on campus and the fourth, studying away.
-Summer ACE 2018
+the first four weeks on campus and the fifth, studying away.
+Summer ACE 2019 will

-will offer students six different study away options with a variety of courses to
+offer students four different study away options with a variety of courses to choose

-choose from.
-As part of the program, students will enroll in one Foundation of Knowledge
+from.
+As part of the program, students will enroll in one General Education course

-and Learning (FKL) course (three credits) and a linked section of University Experience
+(three credits) and a linked section of University Experience (three credits).
+Below

 ● What classes are there to choose from?